Skip to Content

 Create wells in the tomato mixture and add the eggs.

-• If you have hotspots in your oven, I recommend rotating the pan halfway through the bake time.
+• If you have hotspots in your oven, I recommend rotating the pan halfway through.

-• Refrigerate – Store leftovers in an airtight container; it will keep for 1-2 days.
+• Refrigerate Store the leftover Moroccan shakshuka in an airtight container for 1-2 days.

-• Reheat – Add a tablespoon of water to the leftovers and warm them on the stovetop to serve.
-Because of the eggs, I do not recommend reheating leftovers in the microwave.
+• Reheat Add a tablespoon of water to the leftovers and warm them on the stovetop.

 Is shakshuka spicy?

-The dish can be spicy or mild; our shakshuka recipe doesn’t have a lot of heat, though if you’re sensitive to spicy food, you can tone down the paprika and chili powder.
+The dish can be spicy or mild; our Moroccan Shakshuka recipe doesn’t have a lot of heat, though if you’re sensitive to spicy food, you can tone down the harissa paste and paprika.

 Can I make this recipe with meat?